robynroby/robynroby/README.md

 - 👋 Hi, I’m Robinson Mwaura
-- 👀 I’m enthusiastic  about software development
+- 👀 I’m a full-stack developer
 - 📫 How to reach me is via email: robinsonmwaura254@gmail.com
 - <!-- - 🌱 I’m currently a Frontend developer using React. -->